abstractfactory/rfc/spec14.md

 ### An historical event

-Each change MAY be recorded as an `event` containing the following information:
+Each change MUST be recorded as an `event` containing the following information:

 * Action taking place
 * Path to metadata in question